“Child in The Bush” by Frederick McCubbin

 Lost Child in The Bush

 Anxieties about lost children go back to the oldest fairy stories, such as Little Red Riding Hood, Hansel, and Gretel, Snow White.
-The theme of the lost child has been an obsession in Australian art since the beginning of white settlement.
+The theme of the lost child has been an obsession in Australian art since the beginning of the white settlement.
 Many of Australia’s writers in the 19th century had attempted a “lost child story.”
 Henry Lawson, a favorite Australian writer and bush poet, is just one Australian author who wrote several stories about children’s misadventures in the Australian Bush.
 A true story from 1891 inspired the following poem.

 Speak their names in tones that linger, just as though you held them dear;